What is tensorpack?¶

 Tensorpack is a training interface based on TensorFlow, which means: you’ll use mostly tensorpack high-level APIs to do training, rather than TensorFlow low-level APIs.

-Tensorpack uses TensorFlow efficiently, and hides these details under its APIs.
-You no longer need to learn about multi-GPU model replication, device placement, variables synchronization, queues – anything that’s unrelated to the model itself.
-You still need to learn to write models with TF, but everything else is taken care of by tensorpack, in the efficient way.
+which seems to suggest that you cannot have performance and ease-of-use together.
+However you can have them both in tensorpack.
+Tensorpack uses TensorFlow efficiently, and hides performance details under its APIs.
+You no longer need to write data prefetch, multi-GPU replication, device placement, variables synchronization – anything that’s unrelated to the model itself.
+You still need to learn to write models with TF, but performance is all taken care of by tensorpack.

 A High Level Glance¶